Maxwell011/independent-blogger/README.md

-This is a blog application
+This is a blog application integrated with AI prompts

 ## Technologies Used